juan-pablo-ovalle/taller_git/README.md

 # I'm a new README file

-Edited from other github account
+Edited from other github account seccond try